Religion in the Soviet Union: Baptists, Evangelical Christians, and Pentecostals

 The Second World War saw a relaxation of church-state relations in the Soviet Union and the Protestant community benefited alongside their Russian Orthodox counterparts.
 In 1944, the All-Union Council of Evangelical Christians-Baptists was formed, bringing together the two main strands within Soviet Protestantism.
 Over the following two years, the leaders of the two main Pentecostal branches within the Soviet Union also agreed to join.
 The immediate post-war period saw the growth of Baptist and Pentecostal congregations and there was a religious revival in these years.
 Statistics provided by the leaders of the registered church suggest 250,000 baptised members in 1946 rising to 540,000 by 1958.
 In fact the influence of the Protestantism was much wider than these figures suggest: in addition to the existence of unregistered Baptist and Pentecostal groups, there were also thousands who attended worship without taking baptism.
 Many Baptist and Pentecostal congregations were in Ukraine.
 Women significantly outnumbered men in these congregations, though the pastors were male.
 By 1991, Ukraine had the second largest Baptist community in the world, behind only the United States.

 Although the Soviet state had established the All-Union Council of Evangelical Christians-Baptists in 1944, and encouraged congregations to register, this did not signal the end to the persecution of Christians.
 Many leaders and ordinary believers of different Protestant communities fell victims to the persecution by Communist government, including gulag imprisonment.
 Persecution was particularly vicious in the years 1948–53 and again in the early 1960s.

 Despite the Soviet state's attempt to create a single, unified church movement, there were many divisions within the evangelical church.
 In the early 1960s, a break-away group formed a new movement which called for a spiritual awakening and greater independence from the Soviet state.
 Leaders of this group (eventually known as the Council of the Church of Evangelical Christians-Baptists) faced particular persecution.
 Pentecostals, too, formed their own underground organisation and were targeted by the state as a result.

+The Evangelical Christians-Sabbatarians baptized by the Holy Spirit or Sabbatarian Pentecostals (particular denomination) and Evangelical Christian "Holy Zionists" (Pentecostal) were among the small religious movements persecuted by the authorities.

+The Tallinn Revival was a religious movement in the former USSR that began in Tallinn in 1977, resulting from successful proselytizing by Charismatics among the congregation of the St. Olaf's Church.